SU-SWS/template_warehouse/jira_templates_md/siteimprove_template.md

+## 1. Get the site info
+To request Siteimprove scanning you’ll need:

+1. School, Department, or Office - Check org code (https://web.stanford.edu/dept/pres-provost/budget/org/orgchart/)

+1. Production URL (if known)

+1. Build URL

+1. Site owners (names and emails) who will be using Siteimprove

-## 1. Ask site owners to create accounts on Siteimprove
+## 2. Ask site owners to create accounts on Siteimprove
 Site owners log into Siteimprove to create their account.

 ### 📧 Send email: Create your account on Siteimprove